dudgeon/chat-frontier-flora/tasks/prd-auth-flow.md

 2. What should be the exact wording for the development/analysis consent?
 3. Should we add any additional profile fields in preparation for future features?
 4. What should be the specific error messages for each failure case?
+5. Should password validation show all rules at once, or only failed rules?
+6. What specific styling should be used for disabled vs enabled submit button?

 ## Database Schema